fluentassertions/fluentassertions/Documentation.md

 	PropertyInfo property = GetSomeProperty();
 	property.Should().BeVirtual().And.BeDecoratedWith<SomeAttribute>();

-You can also perform assertions on multiple methods or properties in a certain type by using the Methods() or Properties() extension methods and some optional filtering methods.
+You can also perform assertions on multiple methods or properties in a certain type by using the `Methods()` or `Properties()` extension methods and some optional filtering methods.
 Like this:

 	typeof(MyPresentationModel).Methods()
 	  .ThatArePublicOrInternal
 	  .ThatReturnVoid
 	  .Should()
-	  .BeVirtual("because this is required to intercept exceptions");
+	  .BeVirtual("because this is required to intercept exceptions") .BeWritable();

 	typeof(MyController).Methods()
 	  .ThatReturn<ActionResult>()